rwaldron/idiomatic.js/readme.md

 ## Idiomatic Style Manifesto

 1. NEVER MIX WHITESPACE.

-Two space soft indents (fake tabs) OR tabs
+	* When beginning a project, before you write any code, between soft indents (spaces) or real tabs.
+For readablity, I always recommend setting your editor's indent size to two characters - this means two spaces or two spaces representing a real tab.

 2. Spacing